bcherny/json-schema-to-typescript/CONTRIBUTING.md

   2. Run `node-debug ./node_modules/ava/profile.js ./dist/test/test.js`
 - When updating the e2e tests:
   1. Run `yarn test`
-  2. If the snapshot changed and the changes are as expected: run `ava --update-snapshots`
+  2. If the snapshot changed and the changes are as expected: run `yarn ava --update-snapshots -T 30s`